 A plant-powered chef.
-(Well, not really chef—but I do feed my family all plant-powered foods.
+(Well, not really a chef—but I do feed my family all plant-powered foods.
 And I make a mean vegan brownie & choco-berry green smoothie!
-Can you tell I also like chocolate?)
+Can you tell I also love chocolate?)

 A bird lady.
 (My daughter talked me into adopting parakeets and I fell in love.
 We also love to spot wild birds & hold exotic birds at a local sanctuary.)

 A perennial student.
 (I love learning!
 I'm always taking writing classes.
-I completed two humane education training programs, and even a science-heavy Plant-Based Nutrition program through Cornell University—my artsy head was spinning but I enjoyed it!)
+I completed two humane education training programs, and even a science-heavy Plant-Based Nutrition program through Cornell University.)

 A Broadway musical buff.
 (My whole family can bust out lyrics from Hamilton, Wicked, Newsies or Into The Woods—just ask us.
 Really...ask us!)

 A wife of an award-winning, math-rappin' teacher.
-(He travels the country training other teachers, he writes books, too, and he raps & teaches about the times tables here.)
+(He trains teachers around the country, he writes books, too, and he raps & teaches about the times tables here.)

 A Southern Californian.
 (I love playing with my family at our local beach, and scanning the waves for dolphins and sea lions.
 I squeal every single time I spot one.
 Every. single. time.)